Wavetek Signal Generator

 I'd cranked up the power level as high as it would go and failed.

-That's why, now the RF amplifiers are working correctly I'm getting
+That's why, now the RF amplifiers are working correctly, I'm

-+16dBm.
-The power level is faithfuly being increased to the power
+getting +16dBm.
+The power level is faithfuly being boosted to

-because the power meter method unavoidably adds together the
+meter method unavoidably adds together the fundamental and harmonic

-fundamental and harmonic powers.
-The manual describes what is
+powers.
+The manual describes what is called "Autocal"

-called "Autocal" which turns out to be not exactly
+which turns out to be not exactly "auto" because no

-"auto" because no less than thirty-one manual adjustments
+less than thirty-one manual adjustments are required.
+Basically,

-0dBm.
-Say you use 6 button presses per frequency.. you'll need
+use 6 button presses per frequency.. you'll need 186 button presses

-186 button presses to set the output level, plus 31 further presses
+to set the output level, plus 31 further presses to move across

-to move across the list.
-"Auto" becomes therefore 217
+the list.
+"Auto" becomes therefore 217 button presses.

 I just completed the level and